N1ghtF1re/MultiVis/README.md

 + HDD: 1 GB of free space.

 In addition: the presence in the operating system of the installed MySQL DBMS, the JRE virtual machine and the tool for building maven.
 Before the server is “deployed”, it is necessary to configure the database.
-To do this, you need to load a “dump” of an empty database located in database / dump.sql.
+To do this, you need to load a “dump” of an empty database located in dump.sql.
 You can do this with the following command:
 ```
-mysql -u USERNAME -p -h SERVER_NAME DB_NAME < database/dump.sql
+mysql -u USERNAME -p -h SERVER_NAME DB_NAME < dump.sql
 ```

 After that, you need to fill in the main table with data statistics, after which you need to specify the data from the database user in the application src / main / resources / application.properties configuration file by setting the following properties: